It’s potato planting time! If you’d like learn how to grow potatoes in bags, this guide covers everything you need to know.

 How to make seed potatoes sprout

-Your seed potatoes need to have sprouts before you can plant them.
-To encourage this, you need to put them in a cool, dark place; this is often referred to as “chitting”.
+To encourage your seed potatoes to sprout, you need to put them in a cool, frost-free, light place.
+This is often referred to as “chitting”.

-You might find that the seed potatoes you’ve bought are already sprouting, this is fine and has actually saved you a bit of time!
-If not, pop them into a plant saucer, shallow tray or old egg box until they look like this:
+You might find that the seed potatoes you’ve bought are already sprouting.
+This is fine, and has actually saved you a bit of time!
+If not, pop them into a plant saucer, shallow tray or old egg box until they have grown shoots.

 How to grow potatoes in bags

-When your seed potatoes are sprouted, you’re ready to plant.
+When your seed potatoes have sprouted, you’re ready to plant.

 You can also plant potatoes in pots, if you happen to have any spare.

-If you do use a plastic bag, you need to make some holes in the bottom for drainage before you start.
+If you do use a plastic bag, make some holes in the bottom for drainage before you start.

-Fill your bag about a quarter full with compost; you can roll down the top to make this easier.
+Fill your potato grow bag about a quarter full with compost; you can roll down the top to make this easier.

 How many potatoes can I plant in a bag?